i OECD developments

 Publicly accessible registers of beneficial ownership are also a key feature of the Fourth EU Anti-Money Laundering Directive (4 AMLD), which entered into force and appeared in the Official Journal in June 2015.7 The Directive, which was implemented by Member States on 26 June 2017, goes well beyond FATF requirements.
 For corporates and other legal entities, Article 30 requires that Member States ensure that beneficial ownership information is held in a central register and that the information held on the register is available to competent authorities, obliged entities and 'any person or organisation that can demonstrate a “legitimate interest”'.
 A 'legitimate interest' is to be interpreted by each Member State but the general expectation is that most will allow public access, in line with the UK's PSC register approach.

 Article 31 takes a different approach for trusts.
-Trustees must hold beneficial ownership information and this will be held in a central registry 'when the trust generates tax consequences'.
+Trustees must hold beneficial ownership information, and this will be held in a central registry 'when the trust generates tax consequences'.
 Law enforcement and competent authorities will have full access to the central registry and a Member State may opt to allow public access to the register.
 HMRC's new online Trust Registration Service (TRS) was launched in July 2017.
-The TRS compels trustees of an express trust that incurs 'relevant' tax liabilities to register their trust, or update existing trust data on the register.
+The TRS compels trustees of an express trust that incurs 'relevant' tax liabilities to register their trust or update existing trust data on the register.
 The relevant taxes are UK income tax, capital gains tax, inheritance tax, stamp duty land tax, stamp duty reserve tax, and (in Scotland) land and buildings transaction tax.
 The United Kingdom was the first of the Member States to comply with its 4 AMLD obligations and some Member States have still not managed to transpose the Regulations into their national law.

 The Directive additionally requires the Commission to identify third-country jurisdictions that have strategic deficiencies in their national AML regimes ('high-risk third countries').
 It gives the Commission a wide degree of discretion on how to define such high-risk countries and it has been suggested that this will be used to pressure near neighbours of the European Union and significant financial centres to adopt similar AML procedures to those laid out in the Directive.

 The United Kingdom's decision to leave the European Union creates uncertainty as to the future force of EU directives in the United Kingdom.
 It is likely that it will be excluded from negotiations regarding EU regulations but may nevertheless be pressured into implementing EU legislation to preserve access to EU markets.
-In the meantime, it appears that Europe has moved decisively towards publicly accessible registers to meet its obligations under the revised FATF Recommendation.

 The United States continues to take a different approach.
 It is now an FATF requirement for governments to conduct an AML national risk assessment and it has published its first such assessment since 2005.10 The assessment acknowledges that 'the United States has a large, complex and open financial system – making it a destination for legitimate trade and investment but also a target for illicit activity and actors'.
 Rather than registers, however, the US approach rests on the twin pillars of extensive regulation of financial institutions alongside well-equipped enforcement and supervisory bodies.
 The assessment concludes that, in the case of the United States, 'law enforcement generally has access to the information it needs to investigate money laundering cases in the United States, but cooperation and transparency are not always present in other countries'.